 Junior Explorers

-June Jr. Explorers: Caterpillars and Butterflies.
-Come learn about caterpillars and butterflies!
-We will learn about life cycles and investigate our beautiful pollinator gardens!
+July Junior Explorers: Dragonflies.
+Come learn about dragonflies!
+We will learn about life cycles and investigate our trails and ponds for these amazing creatures.
 If we have inclement weather or extreme heat, program will be hybrid indoor/outdoor.
 Otherwise, dress for the weather and bring plenty of water.
 Kids K-5th grade.
 Free.
 Registration is required.
-Please register all guests attending.
+Please register all guests attending (adults and children).
 All children must have an adult attending.
 If you have issues registering, please give us a call at the Nature Center at 859-272-6105.

 All programs are weather dependent and require registration through RecTrac.
 For any questions regarding registration, please call (859) 288-2900.